How to Make Soy or Paraffin Wax Pillar Candles

 This post contains some affiliate links for your convenience, read our full earnings disclaimer.

-Most common are tin-coated steel cylinders welded to a small plate with a hole drilled through for a wick.
-These come in various shapes and sizes and can be purchased through most candle supply stores.
-They can be used numerous times and last if cared for.
-These can be collected to offer your customers a wide variety of candle decor.
+Pillar molds can be used numerous times and last for a long time if cared for.
+Candle molds can be collected to offer your customers a wide variety of candle decor.
 Pillar candles can also be used as the core to a more decorative candle.

 An aggressive or oversized wick size will accelerate the wax melt and cause dripping.